 17 February 2017

-Milieu started a new project which involves evaluating the results of two stakeholder consultations that have been carried out by the European Commission.
+Milieu started a new project entitled Analysis of the results of the open public and SME consultation of the REACH REFIT evaluation.
+The work will involve evaluating the results of two stakeholder consultations that have been carried out by the European Commission.
 The Open Public Consultation and an SME panel invited stakeholders to give their opinions on the functioning of the REACH Regulation.
 The Regulation is the most comprehensive piece of EU legislation covering chemicals.
 It currently undergoes an evaluation under the Commission’s Better Regulation policy (REFIT).
 Milieu will present and analyse the results of the stakeholder consultations summarising the key messages.
 The project will end in April 2017.

 30 January 2017

 The Milieu E-journal on Law and Policy has been officially launched!
 It consists of a professional publication with the aim to address current issues and trends of the numerous areas of expertise within our company.
 It is targeted towards our clients, collaborators, businesses industries, and the public in general, and, is freely accessible via our website.
 The Milieu E-Journal on Law and Policy may also be the first open-access, law and policy journal published in Belgium.
 It is edited by Dr. Marta Santos Silva (Editor-in-Chief and Founder) and Dr. Sean O’ Dubhghaill (Deputy Editor) and will be published every two months.
 Please refer to the E-Journal section of our website for more information.